-On 31 August 2020 electricity TSO JSC "Augstsprieguma tīkls" submitted to the Regulator a proposal for new electricity transmission tariffs for two-year period.
-On 26 November 2020, the Regulator approved electricity transmission system tariffs with two year tariff period, applicable from 1 January 2021.
-The new tariff reduces the transmission fee per kilowatt hour by an average of 43%, while, depending on the type of connection of the customer, the fee for maintenance of the connection capacity increases by an average of 27%.
+On 14 October 2022 electricity TSO JSC "Augstsprieguma tīkls" submitted to the Regulator a proposal for new electricity transmission tariffs for two - and half year period.
+On 22 May 2023, the Regulator approved electricity transmission system tariffs applicable from 1 July 2023.
+The average new tariff has increased by 30%.
+The main reason for tariff increase is rapid electricity price increase in 2022 and the previous approved regulatory period ended on 31 December 2022.